 Gettings Around OKC

 You can easily maneuver between all of the amazing Oklahoma City things to do by car, riding the OKC Streetcar, or taking a relaxing boat ride on the Bricktown Water Taxi.
-You can also jump on an EMBARK fixed route bus, rent a Spokie bike, or wander by foot.
+You can also jump on an EMBARK fixed route bus, rent a Spokie bike, or wander on foot.

 Oklahoma City Streetcar